Government scrutiny changes the risk profile

 - Apply least privilege.
 Use role-based access in Azure AD and short-lived credentials where possible.

-- Use segregation.
-Put sensitive workloads in separate subscriptions or tenants when contracts demand it.
+- Separate sensitive workloads.
+Put them in different subscriptions or tenants when contracts require it.

-- Lock telemetry.
-Lower diagnostic levels on endpoints if contract terms permit, and centralise logs where retention and access are controlled.
+- Cut telemetry where you can.
+Lower diagnostic levels on endpoints if contract terms allow it, and centralise logs where retention and access are controlled.

 - Record decisions.
-Use change tickets and a config management log so you can show intent and audits.
+Use change tickets and a config management log so you can show intent during an audit.

-Practical rule.
-Treat security telemetry as privileged data.
-Protect it with stricter retention and narrower access than general diagnostics.
+Security telemetry should be treated as privileged data.
+Give it tighter retention and narrower access than general diagnostics.

-When external parties ask for data, be structured.
-Use a single intake point for legal or government requests.
+When external parties ask for data, use a single intake point for legal or government requests.
 Record the request, the legal basis, what was released and why.
-If a request is vague, push back for precision.
-In high-risk cases, get legal sign-off before sharing.
+If the request is vague, push back for detail.
+For higher-risk cases, get legal sign-off before sharing anything.

-I recommend a short template for each request: requester, legal instrument, date range, data types, disclosure mechanism.
-Store that with the log export so you can reconstruct the chain later.
+A short template helps: requester, legal instrument, date range, data types, disclosure mechanism.
+Keep that with the log export so the chain can be rebuilt later.

-- Open Settings, go to Privacy & security.
+- Open Settings, then Privacy & security.
 Review Camera, Microphone and Location permissions.
-Revoke where not needed.
+Revoke anything that is not needed.

 - Under Diagnostics & feedback, set diagnostic data to the minimum allowed for your scenario and disable tailored experiences.